-Welcome to the hands-on lab, Viewing IoT Core Data Using BigQuery.
+Welcome to this hands-on lab, Viewing IoT Core Data Using BigQuery.

 Google Cloud IoT Core is a fully managed service that manages and ingests data from millions of globally dispersed devices.